Modi has done more for farmers than any farmer leader: Nadda | Politics

 '''You (opposition leaders) have taken a 'theka' (contract) for clapping for only one family... they replied that they are trapped and cannot do anything in this regard,'' he claimed.

-He said that mafia has left the state today as they know that if they do anarchy there would be ''recovery'' from them also.
+He said mafia has left the state today as they know that if they spread anarchy, there would be ''recovery'' from them also.

-There are a total of 27,637 booths in Gorakhpur region and 21-member committees have been formed at each of these booths.
+There are a total of 27,637 booths in Gorakhpur region and 21-member committee have been formed at each of these booths.

 Gorakhpur is not only the home district of Uttar Pradesh Chief Minister Yogi Adityanath but he is also the Peethadheeshwar of the prestigious Gorakshapeeth here.

-This region includes Azamgarh, which is the parliamentary constituency of the SP chief Akhilesh Yadav, and Bansdih (Ballia) assembly constituency of Ramgovind Choudhary, the leader of the opposition party in the Uttar Pradesh assembly.
+This region includes Azamgarh, which is the parliamentary constituency of SP chief Akhilesh Yadav, and Bansdih (Ballia) assembly constituency of Ramgovind Choudhary, the leader of the opposition in the Uttar Pradesh assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)